mollymacrae/BADC-CSV-form/badc-csv-form/README.md

 # BADC CSV Form

-Insert description of app here ...
+A simple client-side JavaScript app to create self-describing BADC-CSV headers by filling out a web form.
+Generates a CSV metadata header file ready for download.

 ## Project Structure

 badc-csv-form/
 ├─ src/
-│  ├─ index.js              # main entry point
-│  ├─ formUI.js             # code to render and handle the form
+│  ├─ script.js             # javascript logic to render and validate form, genereate and download csv │  ├─ index.html            # html file to run the form
-│  ├─ csvExport.js          # CSV conversion + download logic
-├─ dist/
-│  ├─ badc-csv-form.min.js  # built & bundled output
+│  ├─ styles.css            # styling for the form
-├─ package.json             # file to package up the JS app ├─ README.md                # README file with instructions
+├─ package.json             # Project metadata and build scripts
+├─ README.md                # README file with instructions
 ├─ .gitignore               # Things for git to ignore ├─ .npmignore               # Things for npm to ignore